-Washington Mine
+Washington Mines

-Since 2018, the Company has operated a two-megawatt ("MW") bitcoin mine in a leased data center facility in Washington State.
-At the Washington Mine, the Company pays less than \$0.032 per kilowatt hour ("kWh") for electricity from the grid, which is predominantly generated by hydroelectric sources, according to the Washington State Department of Commerce 2019 Fuel Mix Disclosure.
-Over the past several years, the Company has made several optimizations to the Washington Mine, installing custom firmware on some machines and replacing older-generation machines with more efficient units.
+Since 2018, the Company has operated a two-megawatt ("MW") bitcoin mine in a leased data center facility in Washington State (the "Legacy Washington Mine").
+At the Legacy Washington Mine, the Company pays approximately US\$0.046 per kilowatt hour ("kWh") for electricity from the grid, which is predominantly generated by hydroelectric sources, according to the Washington State Department of Commerce 2019 Fuel Mix Disclosure.
+In 2023, the local utility increased the electricity rate for bitcoin miners to US\$0.046 per kWh from approximately US\$0.026 per kWh.
+Over the past several years, the Company has made several optimizations to the Legacy Washington Mine, installing custom firmware on some machines and replacing older-generation machines with more efficient units.
+As of May 30, 2023, the Legacy Washington Mine produces approximately 88 PH/s of bitcoin mining hash rate.